UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_01_Instructions.md

 library(tidyverse)
 ```

+When you run the command, you will see the results in the space below the chunk.
+The results will look like this:

     ── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──
     ✔ dplyr     1.1.4     ✔ readr     2.1.5
     ✔ forcats   1.0.0     ✔ stringr   1.5.1